-Having separated and decided that your marriage or de facto relationship is at an end, the long-term issue is finalisation of financial issues between you and your ex-partner.
+Having separated and decided that your marriage or de facto relationship is at an end, the long-term issue is the finalisation of financial issues between yourself and your ex-partner.

 Issues surrounding property can include the family home, investment properties, commercial properties, family companies, businesses and trusts.

 Superannuation, including self-managed super funds are also extremely important and can be split or divided between parties to achieve a fair outcome after separation.
 Even if your house and other assets have reduced in value and your mortgage is identical to the value of your house, it is likely that there will be significant superannuation which needs to be split between you and your ex-partner.
 Receiving your fair share of the superannuation when you separate will have a very significant effect upon your financial position when you reach retirement age.